rkiman/wdwarfdate/README.md

 wdwarfdate
 ==========

-`wdwarfdate` is a Python open source code which derives the total age of a white dwarf from an effective temperature and a surface gravity in a Bayesian framework. `wdwarfdate` runs a chain of models assuming single star evolution and estimate the following parameters and their uncertainties: total age of the object, mass and cooling age of the white dwarf and mass and lifetime of the progenitor star.
-Checkout the documentation for `wdwarfdate` [here](https://wdwarfdate.readthedocs.io/en/latest/) (under construction).
+`wdwarfdate` is a Python open source code which derives the Bayesian total age of a white dwarf from an effective temperature and a surface gravity. `wdwarfdate` runs a chain of models assuming single star evolution and estimate the following parameters and their uncertainties: total age of the object, mass and cooling age of the white dwarf and mass and lifetime of the progenitor star.
+Checkout the documentation for `wdwarfdate` [here](https://wdwarfdate.readthedocs.io/en/latest/).

 Installation